runemadsen/printingcode.runemadsen.com/_posts/2013-08-24-lecture-form.md

 {% picture packaging_triangle-74dba9fa97775d794daa89101c0e8e5d.jpg %}

-As Paul Rand said in today's text: Everything is Design!
+As Paul Rand would say: Everything is Design!

 Design is a journey from complexity to simplicity, and as you experienced in this week's assignment, constraining yourself to three simpe shapes can still give a million different outcomes.